| Black Holes Shed Light on Galaxy Formation

 engorged with infalling gas that they once blazed as quasars,

+the brightest objects in the cosmos.
 The bottom line is that the final mass of a

 black hole is not primordial; it is determined during the galaxy